CrystalSommer24/ELK-Stack-Project/README.md

 - Install Docker module
 - Increase virtual memory
 - Download and launch a docker elk container
-- Enable service docker on boot
+- Enable service docker on boot so that docker starts everytime the system is started

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.